-As the rise in internet use has increased dramatically in the past two decades, many medical professionals have lobbied for internet addiction to be included within the next version of the DSM.
+As the rise in internet use has increased dramatically in the past two decades, many medical professionals have lobbied for internet addiction to be included in the next version of the DSM.
 The rough estimates of internet addiction among the general population of America and Europe vary wildly between 8.2% and 38%.
 This wide variance in statistical information is owed in part to there being no standardized criteria for measuring internet addiction, with researchers and medical professionals using different methods to conduct research.

 Internet addiction, also referred to as Compulsive Internet Use (CIU), Problematic Internet Use (PIU), and flippantly “iDisorder”, is generally agreed to fall under the larger diagnosis of technology addiction and is a subsect much like social media or gaming addiction.
 The difference with internet addiction is that it is incredibly hard to spot, owing to the prevalence of our online lives in modern society.

 It also incorporates other addictions such as social media, online pornography, and video gaming, making it hard to sift through and pinpoint where the acute addiction lies.
 It also makes it difficult to treat as not using the internet can be debilitating in day-to-day life and removing oneself from temptation is near impossible.
 Unfortunately, because of the person’s desire to look for more, boundaries can be crossed which can lead to not only unpleasant results but breaking the law.
-Lives and families have been ruined because of Internet addiction.
+Lives and families have been ruined because of internet addiction.

 What causes internet addiction?